COVID-19: SARS-CoV-2 variants

 The many thousands of SARS-CoV-2 variants are grouped into either clades or lineages.
 The WHO, in collaboration with partners, expert networks, national authorities, institutions and researchers, have established nomenclature systems for naming and tracking SARS-CoV-2 genetic lineages by GISAID, Nextstrain and Pango.
-The expert group convened by the WHO recommended the labelling of variants using letters of the Greek alphabet, for example, Alpha, Beta, Delta, and Gamma, giving the justification that they "will be easier and more practical to discussed by non-scientific audiences."
+The expert group convened by the WHO recommended the labelling of variants using letters of the Greek alphabet, for example, Alpha, Beta, Delta, and Gamma, giving the justification that they "will be easier and more practical to discussed by non-scientific audiences".
 Nextstrain divides the variants into five clades (19A, 19B, 20A, 20B, and 20C), while GISAID divides them into seven (L, O, V, S, G, GH, and GR).
 The Pango tool groups variants into lineages, with many circulating lineages being classed under the B.1 lineage.

 Several notable variants of SARS-CoV-2 emerged throughout 2020.
 Cluster 5 emerged among minks and mink farmers in Denmark.
-After strict quarantines and a mink euthanasia campaign, the cluster was assessed to no longer be circulating among humans in Denmark as of 1 February 2021.
+After strict quarantines and the slaughter of all the country's mink, the cluster was assessed to no longer be circulating among humans in Denmark as of 1 February 2021.

 As of December 2021, there are five dominant variants of SARS-CoV-2 spreading among global populations: the Alpha variant (B.1.1.7, formerly called the UK variant), first found in London and Kent, the Beta variant (B.1.351, formerly called the South Africa variant), the Gamma variant (P.1, formerly called the Brazil variant), the Delta variant (B.1.617.2, formerly called the India variant), and the Omicron variant (B.1.1.529), which had spread to 57 countries as of 7 December.

+On 19 December 2023, the WHO declared that another distinctive variant, JN.1, had emerged as a "variant of interest".
+Though the WHO expected an increase in cases globally, particularly for countries entering winter, the overall global health risk was considered low.